-Each RFID tracer is in the form of a grey cube and contains a radio transponder capable of transmitting the density of that particular tracer to Partition Enterprises detection equipment, which is available for long-term lease to coal producers.
+Sizes are from 8mm up.
+For 13mm tracers (the most common size) densities range from RD 2.50 to RD 3.53 and every tracer is guaranteed to be within +/-0.02 g/cc of its nominal density.
+Each RFID tracer contains a radio transponder capable of transmitting the density of that particular tracer to Partition Enterprises detection equipment, which is available for long-term lease.

-Density tracers with densities spanning the range of interest are added to the circuit feed and are automatically detected in the product and rejects streams (AS5213:2019 and ISO5146:2022).
+Density tracers with densities spanning the range of interest are added to the circuit feed and are automatically detected in the product and rejects streams.
 These tracers are disposable and therefore require no retrieval.
-For statistical confidence, at least 30 tracers are used for each selected density.
-Partition numbers are automatically calculated and the partition curve is plotted and displayed.
-The form of the curve can indicate whether the metallurgist should take actions such as adjust medium density, replace a worn circuit component, or correct an overload or medium instability situation.
-If a snapshot (short duration) audit is required, the entire process can be conducted by a single operator over less than 10 minutes, with the precise partition curve immediately displayed.
+For statistical confidence, at least 50 tracers are used for each selected density.
+Upon detection of each tracer, partition numbers are automatically recalculated, and the partition curve is updated and displayed in real-time.

+The form of the curve can indicate whether the metallurgist should take actions such as adjust medium density, replace a worn circuit component or correct an overload or medium instability situation.
+If a snapshot (short duration) audit is required, the entire process can be conducted by a single operator over less than 10 minutes.